ekernf01/network_collection/README.md

 ### Installation

 The networks themselves are too big to put on GitHub.
-Download from Zenodo (DOI: 10.5281/zenodo.8071809).
+Download them from Zenodo (DOI: 10.5281/zenodo.8071809).

-### Storage format
+### Storage format and adding new networks

 Metadata are stored in `networks/published_networks.csv`. `networks` also contains a set of published GRN's stored uniformly.
 Each network is stored as `<source_name>/networks/<subnetwork_name>.csv.gz`.
 (UPDATE: now `.parquet`.)
 The basic format looks like this.
-Edge weight of -1 means the network is unweighted.
+An edge weight of -1 means the network is unweighted.

     regulator,target,weight
     Pou5f1,Sox2,1
     ...

+To add a new collection of networks, add a row to `networks/published_networks.csv` and save three-column Parquet files in the above format.
+For examples, look in the `setup` folder.
 The data used to have some differences: gzipped/not, comma/tab delimited, target-first versus regulator-first.
 These have all been worked out but you may see out of date descriptions in the original README files, which are still included with some networks.

 ### Source data